 Cyclists get a free ride on our roads because they don’t pay rego

 Wrong.
 Car registrations pay for third-party insurance and administration costs, not directly for roads.
-Roads are funded by many sources including general taxes such as income tax and GST, as well as fuel excise, so we all pay for them regardless of whether we drive.
+Roads are funded by many sources including general taxes such as income tax and GST, as well as fuel excise and soon an electric vehicle tax, so we all pay for them regardless of whether we drive.
 While it’s true you don’t have to pay rego to ride a bike, many cyclists are also rego-paying motorists.
 In fact, around half RACV’s 2.2 million members ride a bike.

 Bike riders slow down city traffic

 Wrong.
-City of Melbourne research shows that as the number of cyclists riding into the CBD in the 7am to 10am morning peak has increased over the past 12 years, the number of cars has decreased by 21.4 per cent.
+City of Melbourne research shows that as the number of cyclists riding into the CBD in the 7am to 10am morning peak increased in the 12 years to September 2019, the number of cars decreased by 21.4 per cent.
 In September 2019 cyclists made up 17.1 per cent of the total number of vehicles entering the city, compared with just 6.4 per cent in 2007.
-If the 10,427 cyclists recorded riding into the CBD last September ditched their bikes for cars or public transport it would add thousands more cars driving into the city and more crowding on trains and trams.
+If the 10,427 cyclists recorded riding into the CBD that September ditched their bikes for cars or public transport it would add thousands more cars driving into the city and more crowding on trains and trams.